tscnlab/LabHandbook/documentation/src/conventions/folder_structure.md

 $ProjectID/data/<processing step>/$ParticipantID/<session number>_expsession/<modality>/<block number>_<tests>[-<test number>]_<timestamp>.<file_extension>
 ```

-The `raw.csv` file contains an overview of the data collected and available in the folder.
+The `raw.csv` file contains an overview of the data collected and available in the `data/` folder.
+This is to keep an inventory of the data collected.

 The `data/raw/` folder is organised with the following subfolders: